jtpaasch/spin/README.md

 Spin
 ====

-This is a simple command line tool that lets *nix users spin up VMs quickly and easily.
-It is really just a wrapper for vagrant and puppet.
-(It is much like [Spinup.py](https://github.com/jpaasch/Spinup.py), just simpler and, for me anyway, more convenient).
+This is a simple command line tool for spinning up VMs quickly and easily.
+It is really just a wrapper for vagrant and ansible (much like [Spinup.py](https://github.com/jpaasch/Spinup.py), just simpler).

 Requirements
 ------------

-- a *nix system.
+- a *nix system
+- virtualbox
-- vagrant 1.2 (vagrant 1.1 will not work!)
+- vagrant 1.2+
-- puppet (standalone is fine)
+- ansible
 - git